How to Oktoberfest Like You Know What You’re Doing: A First Timer’s Guide

-I’ve never been so relieved in my life until I heard that train start its engine about 45 minutes later.
-That is until it pulled into a completely empty train station save for the 3 German police officers waiting for me.
+I’ve never been so relieved in my life when that train engine started almost 40 minutes later.
+That is, until it pulled into a completely empty train station save for the 3 German police officers waiting for me at the open doors for me.
 I should mention now, I forgot to buy a train a ticket.

 I thought I was done for it.
 I broke the rules in Germany.
 They’re going to lock me up in an Oktoberfest prison.

-I quickly wiped away any remaining tears and braced myself for the worst.
+I braced myself for the worst.
 Leading the pack was a very stout, blonde lady cop, “Wohin willst du gehen?”

 Word vomit spewed from my mouth, “I’m so sorry I only speak English.
 Do you speak English?
 I thought this train was going to the next stop, I’m trying to meet my friends at their Airbnb and I don’t know what to do, the conductor yelled at me, I’m so sorry, please take pity on this dumb American.
 Help.
 S.O.S.”
 So much for maintaining any semblance of composure.¯\_(ツ)_/¯

 This is when the lady cop explained in perfect English that the trains run on different schedules for the opening ceremony of Oktoberfest.
-Then detailed which way I needed to go and stood with me at the metro station to ensure I got on the correct train.
+Then explained in detail the new route and went so far as walking with me to the correct train.
 I wish I could have sent that policewoman a giant fruit basket.
-Or a keg of beer.
+Or maybe a keg of beer.

 Once you’ve tackled your route to Oktoberfest, and hopefully done a tad more gracefully than myself, you’ll be in for a treat.
-Although opening ceremony is much like the other days of Oktoberfest, you’ll want to be armed with some additional information:
+Although opening ceremony is much like the other days of Oktoberfest, you should keep a few key pieces of info in mind:

 - While most will say to be inside a tent by 8am, we arrived around 9:30am and were able to find room at a table.
 Mind you though, there were only 3 of us and we grabbed some of the last open spaces in the entire tent.